If someone at work dies

-If an employee or co-worker dies, it can affect other employees and the workplace.
+If someone at work dies, it can affect other employees and the workplace.

 The employer should: